The adic tame site: Background on adic spaces

+Throughout this article we will only consider Huber pairs satisfying one of the above conditions.
+Mostly we will be concerned with Huber pairs of type~(3), where we may assume the topology of~$A$ to be discrete.

-An adic space is a triple $(X,\cO_X,(v_x)_{x \in X})$, where \begin{itemize} \item $X$ is a topological space, \item $\cO_X$ is a sheaf of complete topological rings whose stalks are local rings, \item for every $x \in X$, $v_x$ is an isomorphism class of valuations on~$\cO_{X,x}$ whose support is the maximal ideal of~$\cO_{X,x}$, \end{itemize} which is locally isomorphic to $\Spa(A,A^+)$ for a sheafy Huber pair $(A,A^+)$.
+An adic space is a triple $(\cX,\cO_{\cX},(v_x)_{x \in \cX})$, where \begin{itemize} \item $\cX$ is a topological space, \item $\cO_{\cX}$ is a sheaf of complete topological rings whose stalks are local rings, \item for every $x \in \cX$, $v_x$ is an isomorphism class of valuations on~$\cO_{\cX,x}$ whose support is the maximal ideal of~$\cO_{\cX,x}$, \end{itemize} which is locally isomorphic to $\Spa(A,A^+)$ for a sheafy Huber pair $(A,A^+)$.

 Unfortunately, closed subsets of adic spaces do not carry the structure of an adic space in general.
-Therefore, following \cite{Hu96}, \S 1.10, we define \emph{prepseudo-adic spaces} to be pairs $X = (\underline{X},|X|)$, where~$\underline{X}$ is an adic space and~$|X|$ is a subset of (the underlying topological space of)~$X$.
-If~$Y$ is an adic space and~$Z$ is a subset of~$Y$, we often use the same letter~$Z$ to denote the prepseudo-adic space $(Y,Z)$.
-A prepseudo-adic space $X$ is called \emph{pseudo-adic space} if~$|X|$ is convex and pro-constructible.
-In particular, any closed subset~$Z$ of an adic space~$Y$ defines a pseudo-adic space.
+Therefore, following \cite{Hu96}, \S 1.10, we define \emph{prepseudo-adic spaces} to be pairs $\cX = (\underline{\cX},|\cX|)$, where~$\underline{\cX}$ is an adic space and~$|\cX|$ is a subset of (the underlying topological space of)~$\underline{\cX}$.
+The subset~$|\cX|$ of~$\underline{\cX}$ is called \emph{convex} if for any chain of specializations